 Sweet Blue Flowers

 I sincerely think that Sweet Blue Flowers is one of the best yuri anime out there, it follows the story of two young girls, they were childhood friends and reunited later on.
 This is usually the standard plot for many stories, and Sweet Blue Flowers told it intricately and beautifully.
-It’s a story of friendship and beyond that, it raised questions about many issues and answered it amicably.
+It’s a story of friendship and beyond that, it raised questions about many issues and answered them amicably.
 J.C.
 Staff animated this masterpiece and released it in 2009.

 Here’s one of the most dramatic gay anime that I had ever seen and it has so many reasons why fans should fall in love with it.
 It’s a well-written complex story, it has many aspects on which gay or bisexual people nowadays could relate themselves, it explore a lot of issues, it has handsome boys, it has boyband, and the music is pretty good.
-As a gay guy, given along with Wandering Son were the best LGBT-themed anime that I had seen so far, at least given it’s the drama and face value that truly captivated me.
+As a gay guy, given along with Wandering Son were the best LGBT-themed anime that I had seen so far, at least given its drama and face value that truly captivated me.
 The anime is adapted from Natsuki Kizu’s manga and animated by Lerche.

 Adachi and Shimamura